 courses at the undergraduate and graduate levels, through different

 modalities, including face-to-face and online.
-Since our program
+The ideal candidate

 administration and accreditation processes.
 A doctoral degree in

 public affairs, public administration, or a related field by the

 date of appointment is required.
 All Georgia College faculty

 share the responsibility of teaching our core curriculum and

 providing foundation courses for majors and non-majors alike.
 To